ducquando/learn-swift/README.md

 #### 2. Commenting

 There are 2 types of comments in Swift: single-line and multi-line.
-Single-line comments are often used to explain the logic of a code, and multi-line comments are used to explain a whole set of code.
+Single-line comments are often used to explain the logic of a code, and multi-line comments are used to describe a whole set of code.

 - For single-line comments, use `//` to comment out all the texts that appeared behind it on that line.
 For example: